What My Therapist Thinks About My Ketamine Treatment

 The Initial Conversation

 I'd been seeing Dr. Martinez for two years when I decided to try ketamine therapy.
-Our relationship was solid, but we'd hit some plateaus.
-CBT and DBT techniques were helpful, and yet something felt stuck.
+Our relationship was solid.
+Still, we'd hit some plateaus.
+The CBT and DBT work had helped me a lot, and yet something felt stuck.

 Week One: The Integration Challenge

 I came to therapy after my first ketamine session with pages of notes.
-Connections between childhood experiences and current patterns that would normally take months to surface.
-Her observation, after I'd talked for ten minutes, was that it was like someone had turned on a floodlight in a room I'd been exploring with a flashlight.
+Connections between childhood experiences and current patterns that would normally take months to surface had shown up in a single night.
+After I'd talked for about ten minutes, Dr. Martinez said it was like someone had turned on a floodlight in a room I'd been exploring with a flashlight.

 That created a new problem.
 How do you process six months' worth of insights in a fifty-minute session?
-We didn't have a model for it.
+Neither of us had a model for it.

 Adapting Our Sessions

-We had to restructure how we worked.
-Before ketamine, our sessions were focused on current symptoms and coping strategies, with slow exploration of past experiences and the gradual building of awareness over time.
-Traditional homework, the standard rhythm.
+We had to rethink how we worked.
+Before ketamine, our sessions circled current symptoms and coping strategies, with slow exploration of the past and the gradual building of awareness over time.
+Traditional homework.
+The standard rhythm.

-After ketamine, the work shifted toward integration: processing the rapid insights and emotional releases that had come up during sessions, connecting them to what was actually happening in my daily life, and supporting newly accessible memories and feelings as they surfaced.
-Less excavation, more interpretation.
+After ketamine, the work shifted toward integration.
+We processed the rapid insights and emotional releases from each session, connected them to what was actually happening in my daily life, and made sense of newly accessible memories.
+The material was already on the table; the job was figuring out what to do with it.

 What Surprised Her Most